 Who doesn’t need more memory cards?
-This girl is always in need of more memory.
-My favorite brand is SanDisk, but I have also used Transcend and Lexar brands and never had any problems with them.
+Photographers are always in need of more memory.
+One of our favorite brands is SanDisk, but we have also used Transcend and Lexar Professional cards and never had any problems.
 Not sure which kind or size of memory card to get?
-Read Memory Cards and Readers: Everything You Need to Know and maybe take a discreet peek into your lady’s camera to see what she currently uses.
+Read Best Memory Cards for Photographers and maybe take a discreet peek into your partner’s camera to see what she/he currently uses.

 Pocket knives aren’t just for guys.
-The Victorinox SwissCard is a credit card sized multi-tool that fits discreetly in a wallet or pocket.
-I’ve needed scissors, pliers, and a nail file while shooting and having something like this on-hand is always a good idea.
-Actually, I’m more inclined to go with a heftier multi-tool in my camera bag, but I thought this one would be handy to carry in my purse.
+The Victorinox Swiss Army SwissCard Translucent Multitool is a credit card sized multi-tool that fits discreetly in a wallet or pocket.
+We’ve needed scissors, pliers, and a nail file (really) while shooting, and having something like this on-hand is always a good idea.
+You might consider going with a heftier multi-tool to take along in a camera bag, but this one is handy for carrying in a purse or even your pocket.

 5. Photography Education